hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 ### Create a Datasource

 In *Step 2* above you should have downloaded a sample shapefile of polygons of world countries.
-We are now going to load that into a `mapnik.Datasource` object in python.
+We are now going to load that into a `mapnik.Datasource` object in Python.

-If your python interpreter was launched from the same directory as you downloaded the natural earth shapefile to you should be able to use a relative path to create the datasource like:
+If your Python interpreter was launched from the same directory as you downloaded the natural earth shapefile to you should be able to use a relative path to create the datasource like:

 ``` python
 ds = mapnik.Shapefile(file='ne_110m_admin_0_countries.shp')